Jwmazzi/salisbury_distributed/README.md

 There are 3 components in our distributed processing system: a producer that sends work to a queue, a messaging broker that will manage communication with the queue, and consumers that will take work from the queue.
-This particular lecture assumes that everything will be done on CentOS 7, but everything should work on RHEL and (with a few obvious correction) maybe also on other Linux distributions.
+This particular lecture assumes that everything will be done on CentOS 7, but everything should work on RHEL and (with a few corrections to the bash scripts) maybe also on other Linux distributions.

 # Installing RabbitMQ